pamely/A-B-tests/README.md

 we see how people react to the change.
 This metric helps measure th level of engagement from users in each group.

 ## Project details
-This project aims to understand the results of an A/B test run by an e-commerce website. he company has developed a new web page in order to try and increase the number of users who "convert," meaning the number of users who decide to pay for the company's product.
+This project aims to understand the results of an A/B test run by an e-commerce website.
+The company has developed a new web page in order to try and increase the number of users who "convert," meaning the number of users who decide to pay for the company's product.